kodsmed/js-vallidation-collection/README.md

 import Validation from 'validation';
 ````

+## State of the project

+Project is stable and ready for use.
+(but don't trust your bank account to my 30hours of coding.)

+I will continue to add more methods to the class as I find the need for them, or they are requested.
+This will likely be the only validation ts/js class that I will need for the foreseeable future,
+so as long as I have the time, I will continue to develop it.

 ## Support

+The package comes packed with 6 automated test-suits with a whooping 4203 tests...
+However,
-I develop this package in my spare time, so I can't guarantee that I will be able to help you with any issues you might encounter.
-But I will do my best to help you out.
-If you have any questions, suggestions or issues, please create an issue on the [github repository](https://github.com/kodsmed/js-vallidation-collection/issues).
+I develop this package in my spare time, so it is fully possible that I have missed something.
+Also, I can't guarantee that I will be able to help you with any issues you might encounter.
+However, I will welcome your feedback, I will do my best to help you out if you have any questions, suggestions or issues.
+Please create an issue on the [github repository](https://github.com/kodsmed/js-vallidation-collection/issues).
 I will try to respond as soon as possible.

 ## License